nss-day-cohort-52/exomine-banzai-dragons/README.md

 # Exomine (Banzai Dragons)
 ABOUT:
-This web application lets governors purchase minerals for their colony one ton at a time from a facility they specify.
+This web application lets active governors purchase minerals for their colony one ton at a time from an active facility they specify.
 The application also tracks the mineral inventory for each colony and facility in the database.

 THE DEVELOPMENT TEAM: Alex Lewis, Ashley Dickey, Laci Zeidler